dillonhafer/budgetal-go/README.md

 ## Deploying

 There is a built-in deploy command for deploying to an ubuntu server running nginx and systemd.
-There is an example systemd service, but no example nginx file (yet).
+There is an [example systemd service](backend/budgetal.service.example) and an [example Nginx config](backend/nginx.conf.example).

 See `grifts/deploy.go` for configuration details.